 Though his lordship takes a very different view…

 When the tensions deepen into violence and disorder, and the men – lord and villagers alike – seem unable to achieve any resolution, the women – Alice, Eleanor and Margaret – must step forward to find the way out of the conflict that is tearing Meonbridge apart.

-“completely intriguing, fascinating and surprising emotional…more please!”
+“Completely intriguing, fascinating and surprisingly emotional…more please!” @thebookmagnet

 Fortune’s Wheel was published by SilverWood Books in November 2016.